No Fees Until You Win!

 • Signs of dehydration, including dry mouth, low urine output, lethargy, and confusion

-• Signs of malnutrition, including rapid weight loss, water-electrolyte imbalance, muscle wasting
+• Signs of malnutrition, including rapid weight loss, water-electrolyte imbalance, and muscle wasting

 • Repeated fractures